eclipse-pass/pass-documentation/developer-documentation/deposit-service/ds-model.md

 * Generating any metadata required by the downstream repository.
 * Encapsulating all of the above into a stream of bytes that meets a packaging specification.

-The work to implement the Configurable Metadata Framework focuses on the support of pluggable Assemblers within Deposit
-Services: different `Assembler` implementations can include metadata required for their repository.
+Implementing the Configurable Metadata Framework focuses on the support of pluggable Assemblers within Deposit Services; different `Assembler` implementations can include metadata required for their repository.

 ### Custodial and supplemental resources